Skip to Content

 Our Verdict

-If you are new, Marvel is usually easier to plan.
-DC is often more urgent.
+If you are new, DC is usually easier to plan, because its high-profile volumes stay in print.
+Marvel is the line that asks you to decide faster.
 The smartest collector does not ask which publisher is better; they ask which book is harder to replace, which run matters most and whether waiting is likely to cost them the shelf they want.

-The short version: Marvel is usually the calmer long-term omnibus roadmap.
+The short version: DC gives you the wider buying window; Marvel gives you the deeper roadmap, but its volumes have to be bought when you see them.
 DC can be more unpredictable, but its best volumes are essential shelf statements.
 Buy by run, scarcity and purpose.

 Comments